-This JW Marriott in Tucson also has a great lazy river as part of its pool structure.
-Overall, the resort has a multi-level pool, lazy river, and water slide to go with its 575 rooms and 75 upscale suites.
+JW Marriott Tucson Starr Pass Resort & Spa is one of the top hotels in Tucson, beloved for its lazy river.
+Overall, the resort has a multi-level pool, lazy river, and water slide to go with its spacious rooms and upscale suites.
 Guests who stay here love the nightly tequila toasts and being able to hike and bike the trails that start right at the resort.
 You can even book a room with a view of the lazy river with one king or two queen beds for a fun and festive view.

 Pointe Hilton Squaw Peak Resort, Phoenix (Prices & Photos)

-This Hilton resort in Phoenix has a half-mile lazy river if you want to sit and relax in a tube, as well as a 130-foot water slide and a full four-acre water park.
+Phoenix is full of top attractions to enjoy in summer, but the Pointe Hilton Squaw Peak Resort’s water park beats them all.
+It has a half-mile lazy river if you want to sit and relax in a tube, as well as a 130-foot water slide and a full four-acre water park.
 Onsite you’ll also find an 18-hole mini golf course and four tennis courts to keep you entertained, as well as a kids’ activity camp.
-Take your pick among the 430 one-room suites and 133 one or two-bedroom casitas to experience this lazy river for yourself.
+Take your pick among the one-room suites and one and two-bedroom casitas to experience this lazy river for yourself.
 The resort is along the Phoenix North Mountain Preserves and close to Scottsdale and the airport.

 Arizona Grand Resort & Spa, Phoenix (Prices & Photos)